Randomized Signal Processing with Continuous Frames: Elements of stochastic signal processing in phase space

 \subsection{Input sampling in phase space operators}

-Given a phase space operator $T$ and its kernel function $R$, in this subsection we consider sampling the input variable $g$ of $R(g',g)$, and keeping the output variable $g'$ continuous.
+Given a PSI operator $T$ with kernel $R$, in this subsection we sample the input variable $g$ of $R(g',g)$, and keep the output variable $g'$ continuous.
 In Subsection \ref{Monte Carlo signal processing in phase space} we show that sampling the output variable $g'$ is a special case of the framework developed in this subsection.
-Let $g\in G$ be a random sample according to the probability distribution $\frac{\psi(g)}{\norm{\psi}_1}$.
-Consider the random rank one operator $T^0$, defined on $F$ by
+Let $\psi$ be an envelope, and $g\in G$ be a random sample according to the probability distribution $\frac{\psi(g)}{\norm{\psi}_1}$.
+Define the random rank one operator $T^{\psi,1}$, applied on $F\in L^2(G)$, by